- Search The Registry

 York was born in Caroline County, Virginia.
 He lived near the county’s York River where as a child he ran basically naked and barefoot most of the year.
 His diet would have been high in starch and low in protein.
 He lived in a cabin surrounded by a dirt yard.

-York’s life conditions improved when at about the age of 15, he became the slave of William Clark, who was about the same age.
+York’s living conditions improved when at about the age of 15, he became the slave of William Clark, who was about the same age.
 Clark would later lead the Lewis and Clark Expedition west.
 Clark inherited York, along with a couple believed to have been York’s parents (Old York and Rose).
 They accompanied the Clark family when they moved to Kentucky in the late 1780s.

 There York grew up in an environment where race relations were more humane than in Virginia.
 Some slaves handled guns; others were able to buy goods on credit.
 Some worked in mines with whites.
 The forest environment there might have encouraged York to hone the wilderness skills that would later become invaluable on the Lewis and Clark Expedition.
 Clark recruited nine Kentuckians and began training in October 1803.
 The group included York, the only Black member, and left a few weeks later; it was called the Corps of Discovery.
 Historians say York quickly earned Clark's respect as a scout and hunter, even carrying a gun.